ComfyUI

 -

-- After the workflow is imported, you must map the node IDs from your workflow to the corresponding fields in Open WebUI (e.g.,
+Map Workflow Nodes: After the workflow is imported, you must map the node IDs from your workflow to the corresponding fields in Open WebUI.
+Each parameter has two fields:

-Input Keywithin Open WebUI'sComfyUI Workflow Nodessection to match a node in your workflow.
-For example, the defaultseedkey might need to be changed tonoise_seeddepending on your workflow's structure.tipSome workflows, such as ones that use any of the Flux models, may utilize multiple nodes IDs that is necessary to fill in for their node entry fields within Open WebUI.
+Keywithin Open WebUI'sComfyUI Workflow Nodessection to match a node in your workflow.
+For example, the defaultseedkey might need to be changed tonoise_seeddepending on your workflow's structure.tipSome workflows, such as ones that use any of the Flux models, may utilize multiple node IDs that are necessary to fill in for their node entry fields within Open WebUI.
 If a node entry field requires multiple IDs, the node IDs should be comma separated (e.g.,

 -